#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – it's time to transplant them.
+When your plants have three or four real leaves — different from miniature seedling leaves — it's time to transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply fertilizer as directed.
-Don't apply more than recommended, as you could burn the plant and kill it instead of helping it along.
+If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply any fertilizer as directed on the package, either in the hole or on top of the soil after it's planted.
+Only apply as much as recommended, as you could burn the plant and kill it instead of helping it along.

 Protect Your Garden With Mulch